-The following chart illustrates our direct and end customers.
+The following chart illustrates parcel and fund flows to and from our direct and end customers.

 Our direct customers are our direct network partners, who, along with our indirect partners, own and operate pickup and delivery outlets.
 We provide them with access to our core line-haul transportation and sorting network, which form the infrastructure of their and our indirect partners' express delivery services.
 In addition, we also directly serve some enterprise customers, including vertical e-commerce and traditional merchants, in connection with the delivery of their products to consumers.